jameshanlon/jameshanlon.github.io/content/silicon-infra.md

   tool versions for reproducability and legacy support.
 Container technology supports this requirement very will with implementations such as [Singularity/Apptainer][singularity].
-A lighter-weight solution is [faketree][faketree], an Enfabrica open-source tool for managing EDA tools in containers and sandboxes.
+A lighter-weight solution is [faketree][faketree] for managing filesystem layout in a dynamic way to meet the constraints of EDA tools.

 - **Access to compute**.
 Dispatching of jobs to compute resources such as a compute cluster requires interaction with a queuing system such as